sohaib124/fb-login-form-clone/README.md

-This is a acebook login form purely based on html and css
+This is a facebook login form purely based on html and css